rafanthx13/data-eng-youtube-recomender/README.md

 API Flask with ML Model

-Deploy from heroku on 'main' branch
+Deploy from heroku on 'main' branch.
+EXE